 While browsing the Annex of the survey, I noticed there was also interesting information about the percentages of people who speak a certain number of second languages.
 From this, it was easy to compute the average number of languages spoken in each country, and this is exactly what the following map shows.

 Please note: The survey took place in 2012, so Croatia was not yet included.
+The languages people speak were self-reported; there were no actual tests of proficiency.

 What is perhaps even more interesting is the median number of languages spoken.
 As median itself would be somewhat too rough in this case, I used a slightly more useful indicator.